-- 1. The system is constructed of materials that have a higher tendency to leak.
-Examples are unprotected bare steel, PVC plastic pipe, and cast iron. - 2.
-The pipeline is over twenty years old and a corrosive soil environment exists. - 3.
+- 1. The system is constructed of materials that have a higher tendency to leak (e.g., unprotected bare steel, PVC plastic pipe, and cast iron). - 2.
+The pipeline is over twenty years old, and a corrosive soil environment exists. - 3.
 There is an excessive leak history, the causes of which have not been addressed. - 4.
 Portions of the pipeline are located under mobilehomes.

-The operator must maintain gas leak survey records, related to 49 Title 49, CFR §192.465(e), for the life of the system.
+The operator must maintain gas leak survey records [Title 49, CFR §192.603(b)].
+The records for any survey related to Title 49, CFR §192.465(e), must be kept for the life of the system.